Apply for Premium Visa Mauritius: Your Gateway to Paradise

 1. To begin the application process for your Premium Visa, the first step is to create an account on the Economic and Development Board Mauritius (EDB) website.

 2. Once you have successfully registered an account on the EDB website, navigate to the homepage and access the ‘Licensing’ menu, followed by selecting ‘Premium Visa’ to initiate the application process.
+You can also just click on this link.

 3. Initiate the online application procedure.

-5. Completion of the application procedure
+6. Completion of the application procedure

 1. After completing the required form and uploading all necessary documents, the “Fill the Form” and “Upload Documents” icons will turn green, indicating that your application is ready for submission.
 Click on “Place Request” to submit your application.

-2. Once your application is submitted, please note that any modifications cannot be made online.
+2. Once your application is submitted, please note that modifications cannot be made online.
 However, if you need to provide additional documents or information, you can send them via email to piovisa@govmu.org and hpd@edbmauritius.org.
 Make sure to include the application reference number in the email subject for easy identification.

 3. Shortly you will receive an acknowledgement receipt from the PIO Mauritius with your application number.

-4 Responses
+6 Responses

-1. hello !
+hello !

 1. i heard minimum income requirement of usd 1500 usd , it says 25000 usd on the post ?